HVML/.github/profile/README.md

 From July 2022, we will gradually release the following source code repositories:

-- PurC (the Prime hVml inteRpreter for C language): <https://github.com/HVML/purc>.
+- PurC (the Prime hVml inteRpreter for C language).
-- PurC Fetcher (the remote data fetcher for PurC): <https://github.com/HVML/purc-fetcher>.
+- PurC Fetcher (the remote data fetcher for PurC).
-- PurCMC (an HVML renderer in text-mode): <https://github.com/HVML/purc-midnight-commander>.
+- PurCMC (an HVML renderer in text-mode).
-- xGUI Pro (an advanced HVML renderer based on WebKit): <https://github.com/HVML/xgui-pro>.
+- xGUI Pro (an advanced HVML renderer based on WebKit).

+Please stay tuned!

 ## Members and Sponsors

-The HVML project invovles many complex software such as the interpreter, the debugger, the renderer, and so on.
+The whole HVML project invovles many complex software such as the specifications, the interpreter, the debugger, the renderer, and so on.

 This is a huge project, and it could not be achieved with a few people or companies.
 The initiators of HVML, [Vincent Wei], decided to unite others to jointly develop